thearsenik/CoW4-Java8/README.md

 ## Installation
 Clone this repository or download as zip file.

-Once the source code is on you local drive, there is 2 solutions:
+Once the source code is on you local drive, there are 2 solutions:
 - integrating it as an IntelliJ module (IntelliJ module is under CoW4-Java/CoW4-Java.iml)
 - adding sources and GSon library to your project.